learnergaurav/University-Success-Analysis/README.md

 Capstone Project

-University Success Analysis Project

 Overview

 The University Success Analysis Project aims to analyze factors influencing student success in higher education using a data-driven approach.
 By leveraging data analytics tools and visualization techniques, this project provides insights that can help universities improve academic performance, retention rates, and overall institutional rankings.

-Data Source
+**Data Source

   The dataset was sourced from a GitHub repository.

   Available in CSV and SQL formats.

   Includes information on student performance, financial aid, attendance, and extracurricular activities.

 Process